 The name Menes is linked back to Egypt.
 Menes was the first recorded king of Egypt who was said to have united lower and upper Egypt.
 Menes means 'he who endures'.

 Cats were seen as royalty and praised in ancient Egypt.
 Cats were said to have killed venomous snakes to protect the pharaoh.
-In the story, we're aware that the only thing the boy has is the kitten and vise versa.
+In the story, we're aware that the only thing the boy has is the kitten and vice versa.
 The two are protecting each other in a similar relationship to cats and kings back in ancient times.